AtharvaNirali/Hostel-Attendance-Management-App/README.md

 # Hostel Attendance Management App
  Android App to track Student Attendance for college hostels.
- Please see documentation files for more information
+ Please see documentation files for more information.